lobbywatch/lobbywatch/README.md

 ## License

-Source of Lobbywatch.ch is licensed under GPL, see license file.
+Source of Lobbywatch.ch is licensed under GPL, see LICENSE.